 For that, a variety of tools are available on the market, and right now many providers are offering free access to their products.

 For communication it is important to keep in mind it’s best to divide it into two categories: Constantly available channels and punctual, scheduled meetings or classes.
 While standby availability can be ensured via messengers even, for scheduled catch-ups video-conferencing or at least phone conferences are the better option.
-Another point to consider is you want to keep information in the same place, as it avoids creating a chaos of different pools where important information might get lost in between and be hard to find.
+Another point to consider is you want to keep information in the same place.
+This avoids creating a chaos of different pools.
+Important information might get lost in between and be hard to find.
 As an example Zoom, Skype or Hangouts are convenient options to use.

 For exchange, it is worth considering using an LMS like Moodle, Blackboard or Schoology if you are an educational institution.
 PlagScan as well can be set up and used as an LMS alternative, as we offer commentary functions on assignments for example.
 As well, you can already use the tools in PlagScan supporting the evaluation process of your students’ work.
 Learn more about how you can use PlagScan as a “LMS Light”.

 As a company, bear in mind you want to create a file system that stays organized during the remote working time – for all team members.
 One of the most popular options is Google Drive.
 It gives you as well the opportunity to keep all your schedules and files in place and share them with colleagues and other departments.
 For huge file transfers, wetransfer.com is offering a free service.

 UNESCO has created an extensive collection of different resources for learning and working remotely: http://bit.ly/2vt0xnT

 As well, The National Network of State Teachers of the Year (NNSTOY) has published recommendations and resources for teachers and students: http://bit.ly/2QppRTb

 How do I organize teamwork off the grid?
 How often should I organize what type of meetings?